BestTimesToVisit.com Logo

 transport

 Skip the taxi and hop on the R5 bus from Jiantan MRT station.
-It's the most direct and budget-friendly way to get to the park's main visitor center, and it runs frequently.
-Grab a Taipei Fun Pass for unlimited bus and MRT rides if you plan on exploring more of the city too.
+It's the most direct and budget-friendly way to get to the park's main entrance, and it runs frequently.
+Grab a Taipei Fun Pass if you plan on using public transport a lot within the city before heading out to Yangmingshan.

 packing